 Section 5 shows the customization area where you can select how much data is shown.
 If you want to see a certain time frame you can select a preset time like 1 month, 3 months, 1 year, etc.

 That’s basically all there is to reading a line chart.
 Another chart style that is very similar is an area chart that merely shades below the line chart to make it easier on the eyes but the data shows the exact same information as a line chart.
 Here’s an example of an area chart.

 An area chart is read exactly the same as a line chart so I am not going to give it it’s own section.
 You can see though that it is easier to spot where the price is higher and lower though by the contrast of blue on white.
 The main difference is that the line chart had more opacity.

 How to Read a Bar Chart

 Now let’s look at the bar chart which gives traders and investors a little more advanced way to analyze stocks.
 The benefit to bar charts is that they are a convenient way to see how the stock was trading throughout each day.
-If you look at picture, I’ve zoomed in a portion of the chart to better see it and understand it.
+If you look below, I’ve zoomed in a portion of the chart to better see it and understand it.

 Since I have this chart set at “1D”, each bar represents 1 day.
 The shape will make a lot of sense once I describe the 5 parts of it.